 In the attributes tab on the product page of the dashboard the user will have to define an attribute with various values.
 The attributes and its values are primarily the various installment plans the user can avail.
 The image below is an example of the attribute with values.

 All the values defined in the attribute tab should now be linked to the variations that are added to each product.
 Now once all values are linked to variations the customer can add and subtract variations as per requirement.
 Take a sneak peek of how it will look below.

 The final step of the process would be to set values like subscription price, number of months etc and the variation should be enabled for use.

 How the Installment Plans will Work?

-- Let us assume certain courses are being sold under the installment plan.
+- Let us assume certain courses are being sold under the instalment plan.
 Now, when a customer lands on a course page he can choose any one of the payment methods that have been defined in the attributes tab of the dashboard.
-Let us assume the customer chooses the 3 month installment plan which requires the customer to pay an X amount per month for three months.
+Let us assume the customer chooses the 3-month instalment plan which requires the customer to pay an X amount per month for three months.

 - The user will make the first payment and get access to the course.
-After the end of the first month the customer will be required to pay the second installment of the course.
-In case the customer defaults on installment the customer’s access to the course will be suspended.
+After the end of the first month, the customer will be required to pay the second instalment of the course.
+In case the customer defaults on instalment the customer’s access to the course will be suspended.

-Some might argue that this is a crude work around.
-Well it is!
-But if you are getting the installment plan functionality along with subscription functionality then in my opinion it’s absolutely cost effective solution fulfilling the requirements with a few customizations. if that’s the case then I would say why not right?
+Some might argue that this is a crude workaround.
+Well, it is!
+But if you are getting the instalment plan functionality along with subscription functionality then, in my opinion, it’s absolutely cost-effective solution fulfilling the requirements with a few customizations. if that’s the case then I would say why not right?
 If there are any questions or suggestions related to the post feel free to connect with me in the comment section.
 I’ll get back to you as soon as I can!

 Images by freepik